MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.

 The concepts section will give you a primer on what MetalLB does in your cluster.
 When you’re ready to deploy to a Kubernetes cluster, head to the installation and usage guides.

-The FRR mode is considered to be experimental, please see the installation section for instructions on how to enable it.
+Please see the installation section for instructions on how to enable it.

 We welcome contributions in all forms.
 Please check out the contributing guide for more information.